hgedia/blog.nil.foundation-hg/_drafts/2022-06-01-mina-integration.md

 relevant blog posts: [https://blog.nil.foundation/2021/11/01/mina-ethereum-bridge-design.html](https://blog.nil.foundation/2021/11/01/mina-ethereum-bridge-design.html), [https://blog.nil.foundation/2021/09/30/mina-ethereum-bridge.html](https://blog.nil.foundation/2021/09/30/mina-ethereum-bridge.html).

-The most important thing that the Proof Market brings is the capability to fetch state and query proofs for various other protocols (like Ethereum, Solana or Avalance).
+The most important thing that the =nil; brings is the capability to fetch state and query proofs for various other protocols (like Ethereum, Solana or Avalance).
 And, since we can switch the proof system being used within
-<span style='font-family:Menlo, Courier, monospace'>=nil;</span>
+<span style='font-family:Menlo, Courier, monospace'>=nil;</span>, those query
-Foundation's Proof Market, those query and state proofs can be bridged to any supported proof system.
+and state proofs can be bridged to any supported proof system.
 In Mina’s case specifically, we generate the proofs in Kimchi.

 > To be more presice we have a couple of options how to arrange this:
 > 1. Reconstruct the query/state proof directly in Kimchi, which would look